Table of contents

 Change is scary but ignoring change can be even scarier.
 Slowly but surely, the construction industry is changing and becoming more technological.
 The shift started with big industry players who introduced the term and methodology of “Lean Construction“.
 A method by which construction companies operate quickly and effectively while placing customer needs first.
 One of the most common ways to implement lean construction methodologies is by introducing (inexpensive) computer software to generate smoother work processes.

 Lean construction has actually been around for about 25 years but only recently has it started to confidently trickle down to local businesses as well.
-For example, about 50% of North American construction companies now use software to produce project estimates, and that figure rises by about 10% every year.
+For example, as of 2012, about 50% of North American construction companies use software to produce project estimates, and that figure rises by about 10% every year.

 This is not a course in Lean Construction methods.
 Instead, we’d like to bring the concept down to the pavement from the hypothetical cloud.
 The challanges faced by local construction companies don’t require and can’t sustain a complete overhaul the way they work.
 Before we try to accomplish the noble yet lofty goal of revolutionizing the industry, let’s first make day-to-day processes less time consuming and more productive.